 Continue using the rescue breathing technique until help arrives or the patient revives.
 If you have an AED, consider preparing it for use just in case the patient loses his or her pulse.

-Pro Tip #3: As adults don't normally breathe one breath every three seconds, there's a chance you may become hyperventilated while doing rescue breathing.
+Pro Tip #3: As adults don't normally breathe one breath every two to three seconds, there's a chance you may become hyperventilated while doing rescue breathing.
 To combat this, take in a deep breath, hold it, and use that air to deliver a few rescue breaths.
 This is especially important if you feel like you're about to begin hyperventilating.

 Remember, if at any point you discover that the patient's pulse has disappeared, go immediately into full CPR and use an AED if you have one available.